etendosoftware/docs/docs/developer-guide/etendo-copilot/available-tools/uncompress-tool.md

 tags:
     - Copilot
     - IA
-    - Machine Learning
     - Tool
     - Uncompress files
 ---

 # Uncompress Tool

+:octicons-package-16: Javapackage: `com.etendoerp.copilot.toolpack`

 ## Overview

 The **Uncompress Tool** is a utility designed to uncompress various types of compressed files and return the paths of the uncompressed files.
 It supports common file types including `zip`, `gzip`, `bzip2`, and `rar`.

+!!!info
+    To be able to include this functionality, the Copilot Extensions Bundle must be installed.
+To do that, follow the instructions from the marketplace: [Copilot Extensions Bundle](https://marketplace.etendo.cloud/?#/product-details?module=82C5DA1B57884611ABA8F025619D4C05){target="\_blank"}.
+For more information about the available versions, core compatibility and new features, visit [Copilot Extensions - Release notes](../../../whats-new/release-notes/etendo-copilot/bundles/release-notes.md){target="\_blank"}.

 ## Functionality

-The primary purpose of the UncompressTool is to streamline the process of extracting files from compressed formats.
-This tool is particularly useful in scenarios where automated file extraction is needed, such as data processing pipelines, backup restoration, and file management systems.
+The primary purpose of the this tool is to streamline the process of extracting files from compressed formats.
+It is particularly useful in scenarios where automated file extraction is needed, such as data processing pipelines, backup restoration, and file management systems.
 By supporting multiple common compression formats and providing a straightforward interface for file extraction, it simplifies workflows involving compressed files and ensures efficient handling of data archives.

 This process consists of the following actions.